 Composer studies are a favorite in our household.
 Since our early days of learning the Charlotte Mason method, the idea of children learning about composers and classical music has appealed to me as a mother and educator.

-You needn't be a Charlotte Mason homeschoolers to teach these subjects.
-Including the arts in your homeschool can be of great benefit to your children.
+You don't need to be Charlotte Mason homeschoolers to teach these subjects, of course.
+Regardless of your homeschooling style, including the arts in your homeschool can be of great benefit to your children.

 Day 3 - Composer Studies for Older Children